tommats00/eds220-hwk4/README.md

 # Area burned in Santa Barbara and Ventura County from the 2017 Thomas Fire

 ## About:
 The purpose of this repositiory is to view the burned area of the 2017 Thomas Fire that affected Santa Barbara and Ventura County.
 The end goal of this repository is to demonstrate how to filter geospatial and rioxarray data and then combine them to form a single map.
+A workflow was created to demonstrate how to properly read in and clean said data.

 ![Thomas Fire 2017: Image from: Lieff Cabreser](https://www.lieffcabraser.com/wp-content/uploads/wildfire-slide-500.jpg)